-The Freedom of Information Act 1982 allows people to ask to obtain documents from government.
+The Freedom of Information Act 1982 gives people a formal way to ask for documents of government agencies, including EPA.
 This is called a freedom of information (FOI) request.
 You can ask for any documents, including those that have:

 - personal information about you